Is Sodium Hydroxide Toxic? Here’s What You Should Know | Branch Basics

 We even offer a $5.00 Trial Kit that allows you to make a full-size bottle of All-Purpose cleaner to test us out.

-For more information on non-toxic cleaning, including DIY recipes, check out our Wellness Center for articles, guides, podcasts, courses, testimonials, and more.
+For more information on human-safe cleaning, including DIY recipes, check out our Wellness Center for articles, guides, podcasts, courses, testimonials, and more.